Altinn/ai/README.md

 # ai
-Backlog related to generative AI
+Backlog related to potential cases for generative AI in Digdir.